compose-spec/compose-spec/10-fragments.md

 With Docker Compose you can use built-in [YAML](http://www.yaml.org/spec/1.2/spec.html#id2765878) features to make your Compose file neater and more efficient.
 Anchors and aliases let you create re-usable blocks.
 This is useful if you start to find common configurations that span multiple services.
 Having re-usable blocks minimizes potential mistakes.

 Anchors are created using the `&` sign.
 The sign is followed by an alias name.
 You can use this alias with the `*` sign later to reference the value following the anchor.
 Make sure there is no space between the `&` and the `*` characters and the following alias name.

+You can use more than one anchor and alias in a single Compose file.

 ### Examples